mohamedrafatfcih/Swift_DS_Algo/Algorithms/README.md

            - It require the list to be sorted.
            - Complexity is O(log n).
            - It is not better than the linear search when the list is small.

+ ## Graph Traversing

+  - Breadth First Search:  (BFS)

+    - It traverse the graph level by level.
+    - It uses a queue for exploring the neighbors nodes.
+    - Always find a solution.
+    - May be, there are more than one solution.

+  - Breadth First Search: (BFS)
+     - It traverse the graph level by level.
+     - It uses a queue for exploring the neighbors nodes.
+     - Always find a solution.
+     - May be, there are more than one solution.